Beanpow/AxoController/README.md

 * **Data recevier thread**, which is receiving the data from the axo.
 * **Angle detection thread**, which is detecting the angle of the axo, prevent the angle and current exceed the limitation.
 * ~~**Info plot thread**, which is plotting the information of the axo in real time. (move to Info Plotter)~~

+### Info Plotter

+The module is responsible for plotting the information of the axo in real time.

+### Moment safety detector

+The module is responsible for communicating with the moment sensor.